ktaylor63/southeast/site/content/articles/david-soileau-bear-biologist-who-helped-bring-the-louisiana-black-bear-back-from-the-brink.md

 ---
-title: 'David Soileau: Bringing the Louisiana Black Bear Back From the Brink'
+title: 'David Soileau: bringing the Louisiana black bear back from the brink'
 description: 'The Louisiana black bear recovery work of people like biologist/land conservation specialist David Soileau has been so successful that sightings of the species is no longer such an uncommon occurrence.'
 tags:
     - Employees